AntonyChinVal/react-native-clean-architecture/README.md

 # CleanReactNative

-A React Native project with Clean Architecture and Redux. **Link to project presentation [here](https://prezi.com/view/2xncUY8NeKriirGfcdUs/).**
+A React Native project with Clean Architecture and Redux. **For the link of the project presentation, click [here](https://prezi.com/view/2xncUY8NeKriirGfcdUs/).**

 ## Installation